yasmine-ashraf/freshpick/README.md

 # freshpick
-FreshPick is a grocery shopping application created on XCode using Swift 5.
+FreshPick is a grocery shopping iOS mobile application created on XCode using Swift 5.

 ## Motivation💪
 This project was created as a deeper dive into learning about Swift, Onboarding, Storyboards, SDKs, Firebase and more.